brisayswhaat/completed-workshop/README.md

 working files for a front-end workshop designed for anyone who wants to step further into the front-end world.
 These files were original created for a workshop hosted by Aaron Chu at Millersville University for the Art and Design Department on March 7th, 2014.

+**Disclaimer: This is a non-profit project and I do not own the rights to all super hero images.**

 #Folder Structure
 + working files
 	- completed